Bond energy (definition, Illustration, solved Problems)

 Bond energy

-Bond Energy is a Measure of Strength of the Bond
+Bond Energy is a measure of the Strength of the Bond

 (1) Size of the atom